cg-tuwien/Auto-Vk-Toolkit/docs/updater.md

 ## How to use

-The event handling and the automatic updater mechanisms are available via `gvk::updater` class.
+The event handling and the automatic updater mechanisms are available via instances of the `gvk::updater` class.
 The access to an updater is restricted to objects of type `gvk::invokee`.
 This means that each `gvk::invokee` object possesses its own `gvk::updater` instance, functioning in isolation from other updater instances.
 An invokee's updater is unset by default and can be activated by the following call:
 ```
 mUpdater.emplace();
 ```